Botryomycosis

-Botryomycosis; is a rare chronic granulomatous bacterial infection that affects the skin, and sometimes the viscera.

-Botryomycosis has been known to affect humans, horses, cattle, swine, dogs and cats.
+Botryomycosis is a bacterial skin infection that typically presents with crusted, purulent large bumps.
+Sulphur granules generally discharge via sinuses, which heal leaving thin-skinned scars.

 Presentation

 Associated conditions

 There are only a handful of documented cases of botryomycosis in humans, and its pathogenesis is not completely understood.
 However, it is usually described in individuals with impaired immunity, or with an underlying disease such as diabetes mellitus, cystic fibrosis or HIV infection.

 Causes

-Staphylococcus aureus is usually the organism that causes the infection, however it can also be caused by Pseudomonas aeruginosa, Pneumocystis carinii, Proteus spp. and Actinobacillus lignieresii or other species of bacteria.
-The anatomic structure of its lesion is similar to that of actinomycosis and eumycetoma, and its granules resemble the sulfur granules of actinomycosis.
+It is most frequently caused by Staphylococcus aureus, and less frequently by Pseudomonas aeruginosa, E. coli, Proteus, and Streptococcus, Bacteroides.
+Risk factors include weak immune system, HIV, alcoholism, and Job syndrome.

 Diagnosis

+Diagnosis is by culture of the discharge.